hit9/bitproto/docs/index.rst

   tight and compact.
 Consider to wrap a compression mechanism like `zlib <https://zlib.net/>`_ on the encoded buffer if you really care.

+* bitproto can't provide :ref:`best encoding performance <performance-optimization-mode>` with :ref:`extensibility <language-guide-extensibility>`.

+  There's an :ref:`optimization mode <performance-optimization-mode>` designed in bitproto to generate plain encoding/decoding statements directly at code-generation time, since all types in bitproto are fixed-sized, how-to-encode can be determined earlier at code-generation time.
+This mode gives a huge performance improvement, but I still haven't found a way to make it work with bitproto's extensibility mechanism together.

 Content list
 ------------